Blueshoe/website/content/our-services/cloud-native-tools.md

 Getdeck Beiboot
 :::
 :::GlobalParagraph{:fontSize="lg" .mb-3}
-If you want to roll out a Kubernetes-based development workflow in your company, but these workloads grew to large for Windows or MacOS development machines: [Getdeck Beiboot](https://getdeck.dev/docs/){.text-bs-blue .hover:underline .hover:decoration-bs-blue .hover:decoration-solid} is here to help.
+If you want to roll out a Kubernetes-based development workflow in your company, but these workloads grew to large for Windows or MacOS development machines: <a href="https://getdeck.dev/docs/" target="_blank" class="text-bs-blue hover:underline hover:decoration-bs-blue hover:decoration-solid">Getdeck Beiboot</a> is here to help.
 Beiboot is a Kubernetes-in-Kubernetes solution that allows your developers to spin up pre-provisioned Kubernetes cluster (for a particular development environment) within seconds.
 All it takes is a physical Kubernetes cluster made available for your development teams.
 If you want to learn more about how to leverage a cloud-based development workflow using Getdeck Beiboot, please get in touch with us.
 :::
 ::
 #button
-::GlobalButton{:url="https://meetings.hubspot.com/hannes/kubernetes-discussion" :label="Book a free video consultation"}
+::GlobalButton{:url="https://meetings.hubspot.com/hannes/kubernetes-discussion" :label="Book a free video consultation" :target="_blank"}
 ::
 :::